 There are countless moments in all our lives when the utter conviction that we are a limited, isolated, inside self, separated off from the rest of the world, dissolves away.
-Laughing with friends, playing together with children, randomly meeting the eyes of a stranger, the gap between thoughts, being moved by the beauty of a work of art, a piece of music or a film, being out in nature, being ‘in the zone’ when we literally become ‘what’s happening’, making love, watching a beautiful sunset, the satiating of a desire before a new longing takes root, the loss of a loved one when the ground is pulled from under our feet.
+Laughing with friends; playing together with children; randomly meeting the eyes of a stranger; the gap between two thoughts; being moved by the beauty of a work of art, a piece of music, a film; being out in nature; being ‘in the zone’ when we literally become ‘what’s happening’; making love; watching a beautiful sunset; the satiating of a desire before a new longing takes root; the loss of a loved one when the ground is pulled from under our feet.

 Then these timeless moments come as an invitation, a catalyst, to deeply explore how life really is, beyond our thought-made interpretation.
-To unveil our true nature, the ultimate mother, whose infinitely fertile womb gives birth to this ever fresh experience called life; gives birth to every sound, image, sensation, taste, smell, thought and feeling, to time, space, colour and form, to the entire fabric of experiencing without ever being separate from it.
+To unveil our true nature – the ultimate mother – whose infinitely fertile womb gives birth to this ever fresh experience called life.
+To every sound, image, sensation, taste, smell, thought and feeling.
+To time, space, colour and form.
+To this entire body of experiencing, without ever being separate from it.

-Then we see that we are the laughter and our friends, we are the stranger whose eyes we meet, the children we play together with, the lover and the loved, the beautiful sunset, this text on the screen and the message of freedom that it conveys.
-And yes so too are we those powerful energies that thought labels as unwanted and tries its hardest to resist for fear of being destroyed, and yes even those thoughts too, still hung up on the old belief that we are a limited, isolated, vulnerable little ‘me’.
+Then we see that we are the laughter and our friends.
+We are the stranger whose eyes we meet, the children we play together with, the lover and the loved, the beautiful sunset, this text on the page and the message of freedom that it conveys.
+And yes, so too are we those powerful feelings that thought labels as ‘unwanted’ and tries its hardest to resist for fear of being destroyed.
+And yes, even those thoughts too, still hung up on the old belief that we are a limited, isolated, vulnerable little ‘me’.

 Whatever is in experience can never not be what we are.
 That is the pure intimacy for which we long.
 That is coming home.
 That is the miracle of love.